Oriental Rug Maintenance

 You can bend the rug back so that the pile separates and look into the foundation.

 If you see dirt or grit, this means that the dirt has embedded itself into the rug’s foundation and needs to be heavily dusted and deep cleaned.
-Cleaning a rug regularly every two or three years is recommended by experts.
+Rug experts highly recommend getting a professional Oriental Rug Cleaning at least every year.

 We suggest you rotate your rug after each cleaning because your rug will wear more evenly and minimize low pile areas, making the rug last much longer.
 Another way to reduce wear on oriental rugs is by taking your shoes off while you are at home.